Osmolarity Testing In San Diego, CA

 What is Osmolarity Testing?

 Osmolarity testing is a diagnostic test for dry eyes.
 The osmolarity test measures the concentration of salt in the tears.
 A high concentration of salt is a good indication of disease activity and the presence of dry eye syndrome.
 A healthy individual will have a lower concentration of salt.
-At American Eye Associates, we offer osmolarity testing to better diagnose our patients and find the most appropriate treatment plans for them.
+At American Eye Associates and California Eye Associates, we offer osmolarity testing to better diagnose our patients and find the most appropriate treatment plans for them.

 Do I need Osmolarity Testing?